Ansoulom/cpp-observe/README.md

 Both the subjects and observers are completely safe to destroy or move without having to unregister the observer, as the destructors and move constructors will take care of that automatically.

 # Installation
+There are currently two ways to install C++ Observe:
+## Via Conan
+If you're using Conan for package management, you can add this package to your [requires] list in your conanfile.txt.
+You can find the package on Bintray: [insert URL here]
+## Manual download
-There is only a single header file, so all you need to do is download it and include it.
+There is only a single header file, so you can just download it directly and include it.
+Download cpp_observe.hpp and put it in one of your project's include directories.

 # Usage
 TODO: Write an example